Using Wish Grammar Lesson! Learn How to Use the Verb Wish in English with useful grammar rules and example sentences.

 To express that we want to be doing a different activity in the present (or the future).

-- I wish I was lying on a beach now.
-(I’m sitting in the office.)
+- I wish I was playing badminton now.
+(I’m studying English.)

-- I wish it wasn’t raining.
-(It is raining.)
+- I wish it weren’t raining now.
+(It is raining now.)

 - They wish they hadn’t lost the photo.
 It was a really good one.
 (They lost the photo.)